Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Cockatrice.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/grassland
 - monster/size/small
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Cockatrice"]
 ---
 # Cockatrice
 *Source: Monster Manual p.
-42, Tales from the Yawning Portal, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Mythic Odysseys of Theros, The Wild Beyond the Witchlight*
+42. Available in the SRD and the Basic Rules.*

 The cockatrice looks like a hideous hybrid of lizard, bird, and bat, and it is infamous for its ability to turn flesh to stone.
 These omnivores have a diet that consists of berries, nuts, flowers, and small animals such as insects, mice, and frogs-things they can swallow whole.
 They would be no threat to anything else if not for their fierce and frenzied response to even a hint of danger.
 A cockatrice flies into the face of any threat, squawking and madly beating its wings as its head darts out to peck.
 The smallest scratch from a cockatrice's beak can spell doom as its victim slowly turns to stone from the injury.